JakeC007/JakeC007.github.io/research.md

     <div class="page-header">
       <h1 class="page-title">Research</h1>
       <p class="page-subtitle">Children's privacy, AI safety for youth, and the policy and design interventions that could make a difference.
 The following cards are organized by research topic.
-For a full citation of each paper -- including the names of my many wonderful collaborators -- please see the CV tab</p>
+For full citations of each paper&mdash;including the names of my many wonderful collaborators&mdash;please see the CV tab.</p>
     </div>

     <div class="tabs-bar">